eagle840/killercoda-labs/workInProgress/Java/step1.md

 `javac HelloWorld.java`{{exec}}

+`ls`{{exec}}

+note the creation of the file HelloWorld.class

+Lets run it

 `java HelloWorld`{{exec}}

 You should see the output `Hello, World!` printed to the console.

-To see a verbose outpur
+If you want to see a verbose output on the compilation:

 `javac -verbose HelloWorld.java`{{exec}}